OmercanYalcinn/MediaPlayer_QML/README.md

 Media Player Project - Qt/Qml - Internship Project

 Features:
-  Default Play/Pause button
-  Default One Click on Video Plays the Video
-  Right Click "Screenshot and Save" function
-  Settings Menu Open - Set the Time - go that time which is taken by user as input
-    Warning PopUp Box comes with Set Time Setting: if user enter time more than the video has, warning box is appears and gives enter chance again
+Default Play/Pause button, efault One Click on Video Plays the Video, Right Click "Screenshot and Save" function, Settings Menu Open - Set the Time - go that time which is taken by user as input - Warning PopUp Box comes with Set Time Setting: if user enter time more than the video has, warning box is appears and gives enter chance again